Banner Health

 • Promotes a healthy gut and easier digestion

-• May reduce risk of allergies, asthma, and eczema
+• Protects against allergies, asthma and eczema

 • Builds bonding and comfort with mom